-At least one person died and more than 300 homes were destroyed when the earthquake and its 6.0-magnitude aftershock hit Puerto Rico.
+At least one person died and more than 300 homes were destroyed when the earthquake and its 6.0-magnitude aftershock hit.
 On Tuesday, Governor Wanda Vazquez called a state of emergency and activated the National Guard to assist in recovery efforts.

-The earthquake knocked down considerable infrastructure, including the island’s main generating plant at Costa Sur.
+The earthquake knocked down considerable infrastructure, including the island’s main generating plant, Costa Sur.
 The power authority said electricity likely won’t be restored to Puerto Rico’s three million inhabitants until the weekend.
 The plant is unlikely to be repaired until next year.
 Power has been restored to most hospitals.

-About 70 percent of the buildings in Puerto Rico were built before earthquake-resistant codes were enacted.
-Many are fearful that the buildings will not be able to hold up if more quakes hit.
+About 70 percent of the buildings in Puerto Rico were built before earthquake-resistant codes were enacted, and many are fearful that the structures will not be able to hold up if more quakes hit.